center-for-threat-informed-defense/sensor-mappings-to-attack/docs/levels/mapping_cloudtrail.rst

     - User Account
     - User Account Metadata

+  * - GetSSHPublicKey
+    - Retrieves the specified SSH public key, including metadata about the key.
+The SSH public key retrieved by this operation is used only for authenticating the associated IAM user to an CodeCommit repository.
+    - User Account
+    - User Account Access

   * - GetServerCertificate
     - Retrieves information about the specified server certificate stored in IAM.
     - Certificate
     - Certificate Access

   * - GetServiceLastAccessedDetails
     - Retrieves a service last accessed report that was created using the GenerateServiceLastAccessedDetails operation.
 The report includes a list of AWS services that the resource (user, group, role, or managed policy) can access.
     - Cloud Service Account
     - Cloud Service Account Metadata